danielronalds/workflows/README.md

 ### git configuration

-**NOTE:** Both of these options require git, and for the project to be a git repo.
+**NOTE** Both of these options require git, and for the project to be a git repo.
 If one of these requirements is not fulfilled then both of these options will always be false when run.

 | Option | Purpose | Default Value |